RGB Docs

 Contract Implementation in RGB

-In order to give a better general view, the following table summarizes the main characteristics of each one and the equivalent terminology adopted both in Object Oriented Programming (OOP) languages and in Ethereum contract system.
+To give a better general view, the following table summarizes the main characteristics of each one and the equivalent terminology adopted both in Object Oriented Programming (OOP) languages and in Ethereum contract system.

 Genesis